skiano/dumd/README.md

 ### known caveats

-While the magic exports module is supported, the magic require module is not.
-I haven't run into needing it yet, so I have not prioritized it.
+Of the [magic modules](https://github.com/requirejs/requirejs/wiki/differences-between-the-simplified-commonjs-wrapper-and-standard-amd-define#magic), only exports is supported because it is used so extensively in packages bundled by babel.
+If I run into the other two I will attempt to support them.

 Circular dependencies are not tested and are likely to fail.